ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 * Reliability: High redundancy and MPIO support

 <a name="IBM"></a>
-## IBM Spectrum Accelerate
+### IBM Spectrum Accelerate

-The IBM Spectrum Accelerate private storage option is not available on the IBM Cloud customer portal. <!-- Click here for the instructions on how to build the offering. *commented out because there is no link -->
+The IBM Spectrum Accelerate private storage option is not available on the {{site.data.keyword.slportal}}. <!-- Click here for the instructions on how to build the offering. *commented out because there is no link -->

 * Recommended workloads: Tier 1
 * Performance: Dependent upon number of disks, SSD (optional), and amount of memory that is given to each “node” VM.